DORA WIRTH (LANGUAGES) LTD PRIVACY AND DATA PROTECTION STATEMENT

 Information from corporate clients including members of staff working for them may come from our website or from contacts at congresses and other events.
 Clients are in control of the personal data that they provide us (typically name, job title, telephone number, e-mail address, business card).

-The legal basis for processing such personal data is our legitimate interest in order to manage and service the business account.
+The legal basis for processing such personal data is performance of a contract.

 This information is retained for 7 years from the last contact.